ml-retrospectives/neurips2020/_pages/01_call.md

 **_We strongly encourage junior researchers especially from eclectic fields to write surveys & meta-analyses (S&A)._**

+A retrospective is written about a single paper, by that paper’s author, and takes the form of an informal blog post.
+The purpose of a retrospective is to answer the question:“What should readers of this paper know now, that is not in the original publication?”
+The overarching goal of retrospectives is to do better science, increase the openness and accessibility of the machine learning field, and to show that it’s okay to make mistakes.

 #### How to submit

-Submissions to the Retrospectives workshop will be handled through OpenReview (_date forthcoming_).
-Please upload a pdf of your retrospective to the website.
+Submissions to the Retrospectives workshop will be handled through CMT (_link forthcoming_).

-**Main deadline: _date forthcoming_ 23:59 Anywhere on Earth.
-Accept/reject notification will be sent out _date forthcoming_**
+**Main deadline: October 23 23:59 Anywhere on Earth.
+Accept/reject notification will be sent out October 30**

-**Late-breaking deadline: _date forthcoming_ 23:59 Anywhere on Earth.
-Accept/reject notification will be sent out _date forthcoming_.**

-Camera ready versions will be submitted as markdown files through our [GitHub repository page](https://github.com/ml-retrospectives/neurips2020) for publication online.
-The camera-ready submission template is available on [GitHub](https://raw.githubusercontent.com/ml-retrospectives/ml-retrospectives.github.io/master/.github/ISSUE_TEMPLATE/submit-retrospective.md).

 #### Reviewing criteria

-We will be selecting for submissions that provide interesting insights, admissions, or new perspectives on old work.
-Morevover, we expect all submissions to follow the guidelines of basic courtesy and respect, and to abide by our [code of conduct](https://ml-retrospectives.github.io/coc).
+We expect all submissions to follow the guidelines of basic courtesy and respect, and to abide by our [code of conduct](https://ml-retrospectives.github.io/coc).
 While there is no page limit, we encourage authors to be concise.

 Submissions will be evaluated on the following criteria: